jamesjbot/Travelapp/README.md

 Users can remove legs of a trip.

+If an image cannot be found the user will be notified in the image's figure_caption

+The user may name a place improperly so the location that we looked up will appear in the line that shows how many days away the trip is.

 ### Develop other features

 If you're going to make changes you can use the dev shortcut 'npm run dev'.